Orthodera novaezealandiae

 Their eggs are laid in two neat rows, covered in a foamy egg case called an ootheca.
 The foamy substance hardens overtime, protecting the eggs inside.
 These oothecae are laid on the surface of branches and tree trunks, but also on the sides of fences and houses.

 Praying mantis are renowned for their sexual cannibalism, whereby the females eat males during mating (or even before they get a chance to try!).
-However, the New Zealand praying mantis is rarely cannibalistic, preferring to snack on flies rather than fellow males.
+However, the New Zealand praying mantis is rarely cannibalistic, preferring to snack on flies rather than the males of the species.

 Check these links for more info on the Praying Mantis in NZ